djechlin/djechlin.github.io/index.md

 I try to write posts that are actually useful.
 Generally they are useful to me, but the more personal posts I hope readers might find useful in thinking about themselves as well.

+# Articles

+These are some of the best articles I've read.

+####<a href="http://aeon.co/magazine/philosophy/ross-andersen-human-extinction/" target="_blank">Aeon Magazine: Humanity's Deep Future</a>

+This article shows Aeon magazine at its best and its worst.
+It is deeply imaginative while being extremely believable: about the future but still relevant.
+Unfortunately I believe it also shows that intellectual connections are cheap, and Aeon is full of them.
+Read at your own pleasure

+####<a href="http://www.bloomberg.com/news/articles/2012-09-18/what-mitt-romney-doesn-t-get-about-responsibility" target="_blank">Ezra Klein: What Romney Doesn't Get About Responsibility</a>

+An amazing introduction to the struggle of the poor and how cognitive bandwidth matters.
+I love how timeeless a piece in the heat of an election campaign turned out to be.

+#### <a href="http://6thfloor.blogs.nytimes.com/2013/07/31/george-saunderss-advice-to-graduates/" target="_blank">George Saunders Speech on Kindness</a>

+Beautiful, especially, because it is both very, very lofty and very, very worldly.
+It hits all the chords in you that respond to art and beauty while your practical sensibilities dote on it.
+Worth reading, worth living by.

+####<a href="https://medium.com/architecting-a-life/why-developing-serious-relationships-in-your-20s-matters-cff4161f551c" target="_blank">Why Developing Serious Relationships In Your Twenties Matters</a>

+A beautiful thing about how tragic life is and how building relationships is tantamount to enduring it with grace.

+####<a href="http://www.cs.virginia.edu/~evans/cs655/readings/purity.html" target="_blank">Douglas Hofstadter: A Person Paper on the Purity of Language</a>

+Convincing proof of the power of showing over telling.

 # Books

 ## Fiction